Metric | Description | Other Names/Notes |

 })

-threshold TNR TPR
+threshold TPR TNR

-0 0.483 0.726 0.887
+0 0.483 0.887 0.726

 The result is a “best” decision cut-point for converting our predicted probabilities to classes, though again, there are different and equally valid ways of going about this.
 The take home point is that instead of being naive about setting our probability to .5, this will provide a cut-point that will lead to a more balanced result that recognizes other metrics that are important beyond accuracy.
-We will leave it to you to take that ideal cut-point value and update your metrics to see how much of a difference it will make.
+We will leave it to you to take that ideal cut-point value and update your metrics to see how much of a difference it will make7.

-Note that this only changes the values relative to one another, not the overall performance of the model - the actual predicted probabilities don’t change after all.
+Note again that this only changes the metric values relative to one another, not the overall performance of the model - the actual predicted probabilities don’t change after all.
 For example, accuracy may go down while recall increases.
 You’ll need to match these metrics to your use case to see if the change is worth it.
 Whether it is a meager, modest, or meaningful improvement is going to vary from situation to situation, as will how you determine if your model is “good” or “bad”.
 Is this a good model?
 Are you more interested in correctly identifying the positive class, or the negative class?
 Are you more interested in avoiding false positives/negatives?
 These are all questions that you will need to answer depending on the modeling context.

 4.3 Model Selection & Comparison